 Other medications that can increase levels of amikacin in blood include NSAIDs (especially indomethacin) and quinidine.

 Amikacin is a very useful drug to treat gram-negative infections.
-Healthcare workers including nurse practitioners who prescribe it should always check renal function regularly as the drug is nephrotoxic.
+Healthcare workers including nurse practitioners and clinicians who prescribe it should always check renal function regularly as the drug is nephrotoxic.
+The interprofessional team, including the nurse and pharmacist, should educate the patient on safe use of amikacin and monitor for side effects.
+[Level V]

 |||Endo A,Nemoto A,Hanawa K,Maebayashi Y,Hasebe Y,Kobayashi M,Naito A,Kobayashi Y,Yamamoto S,Isobe K, Relationship between amikacin blood concentration and ototoxicity in low birth weight infants.
 Journal of infection and chemotherapy : official journal of the Japan Society of Chemotherapy.
 2019 Jan [PubMed PMID: 30539740]|